TraceabilityInternet/TraceabilityDriver/README.md

 ```

-## Release Installation
-Go to the official releases page of the GitHub and download the latest release of the Traceability Driver.
-The Traceability Driver is a standalone module that can be installed into an existing software system and hosted on Windows or Linux servers.

-1. Download the latest release of the Traceability Driver.
-1. Install the Traceability Driver on a Windows or Linux server.
-1. Configure the Traceability Driver by editing the `appsettings.json` file.
-1. Create the mappings for the events that are being extracted from the database and place those in the `Mappings` folder.
-1. Start the Traceability Driver and let it synchronize the data.
-1. Navigate to the root URL of the Traceability Driver to see information about the current sync, previous syncs, and data that has been stored in the `GDST Data Cache`.

-# Configuration
+## Configuration Variables
-The Traceability Driver targets individual events from the database and maps them into the Common Event Model which is a normalized into a common data model.

-## URL
+### URL
-The first thing to configure is to tell the Traceability Driver where to host the API.
-This is done by configuring the `URL` in the `appsettings.json` file.
+Defines the URL where the API will be hosted.
+This must be configured correctly or the GDST Capability Test will fail.

 **Example URL Configuration**
 ```json
 "URL": "http://localhost:5000"
 ```

-## GDST Capability Test
+### GDST Capability Test
-It is possible to execute the capability test from the Traceability Driver portal.
-In order to do this, you must configure the `GDST Capability Test` in the `appsettings.json` file.
-With the following fields:
+The Traceability Driver supports executing the capability test from the Traceability Driver portal.
+In order to do this, you must configure the `GDST Capability Test` section with the following fields:

 - **Url** - The URL of the GDST Capability Test.
-- **ApiKey** - The API key that is used to authenticate the API.
+- **ApiKey** - The API key assigned to you as a solution provider by the capability tool.
 - **SolutionName** - The name of the solution that is being tested.
+This must match the name of the solution in the capability tool exactly.
 - **PGLN** - The PGLN of the solution that is being tested.

 **Example GDST Capability Test Configuration**